STYLE LESSONS FROM OSCAR WINNERS

 What it won: Best Actor (Jamie Foxx)

 The inimitable Ray Charles, as portrayed by Jamie Foxx, wore some jazzy suits.
 Too jazzy, maybe, for us to endorse here.
-But one thing you can absolutely take away from his on-screen wardrobe is his side-striped trousers – a micro-trend with which menswear’s highest echelons are currently in love.
+But one thing you can absolutely take away from his on-screen wardrobe is his side-striped trousers – a micro-trend with which menswear’s highest echelons have long been in love.

 The lesson: a bit on the side is a good thing

-It’s not confined to formalwear, either.
-The likes of Kanye, ASAP Rocky and Louis Tomlinson have been repping the tux-style detail on streetwear and jersey recently.
+It’s not confined to formalwear, either – the tux-style detail peps up streetwear and jersey, too.
 Here, this stylish dude shows that it can work on denim and on tracksuits by mashing the two things together in a surprisingly successful partnership.

 The film: Milk, 2008